- Why is patient activation important to the NHS?

 Yes, it is available in other languages such as Urdu, Gujarati, Hindi, Bengali, Punjabi, Polish, Slovak, Somali, Czech and Romanian to meet the needs of your population.

-Yes, PAM tools available to use as part of the NHS England licence agreement include the Parent/Carer PAM and validated language translations of PAM derivatives (as required).
+Yes, PAM tools available to use as part of the NHS England and Improvement’s licence agreement include the Carer/Parent PAM, and validated language translations of PAM derivatives (as required).
 Use of the PAM tool with a patient and their carer(s)/parents only counts as one licence.

-Our experience from the Learning Set indicates that PAM may not be suitable for people with conditions such as severe learning disability, severe mental health problems or severe dementia.
+Findings from the use of PAM with the Learning Set indicates that PAM may not be suitable for people with conditions such as severe learning disability, severe mental health problems or severe dementia.

 The reading age for PAM is 11-12 years.
 For people with a lower reading age, the Carer and Parent version of PAM is available to use.